UPI transactions cross 200 crore in October

 Meanwhile, transactions through the Immediate Payments Service (IMPS) also touched a new peak of 31.89 crore processing payments worth ₹2.74 lakh crore in October this year.
 It had processed 27.96 crore transactions amounting to ₹2.48 lakh crore in September.

-With the opening up of the economy post the Covid-induced nationwide lockdown, transaction on FASTag also rose to 12.23 crore amounting to Rs 2,137.16 crore in October as against 11 crore transactions worth Rs 1,940.6 crore in September.
+With the opening up of the economy post the lockdown, transactions on FASTag also rose to 12.23 crore amounting to ₹2,137.16 crore in October as against 11 crore transactions worth ₹1,940.6 crore in September.

+Transactions on Bharat BillPay also rose marginally to 2.37 crore in October from 2.31 crore in September and processed ₹3,961.41 crore of payments last month.

+“Consumers can now make their recurring payments for over 19,000-plus billers conveniently through any Bharat BillPay enabled channels,” NPCI said.

 How children without access to online education in Jharkhand and Bihar villages get their lessons